Design of Electrified Propulsion Aircraft (2-Day Course) 8 January - 9 January 2022 Manchester Grand Hyatt, San Diego, CA

 In This Section

-In this online course, participants learn about current developments in electrified propulsion, with an emphasis on hybrid electric aircraft.
+In this course, participants learn about current developments in electrified propulsion, with an emphasis on hybrid electric aircraft.
 Participants will learn how to design electrified propulsion aircraft starting from the top-level aircraft requirements.
 Design examples will include electric and hybrid-electric aircraft of various sizes and missions.
-Various powertrains will be examined including pure electric, parallel hybrid, serial hybrid, and combinations.
+Various powertrains will be examined including pure electric, parallel hybrid, serial hybrid, and combinations with both combustion engines and fuel cells.
 It will be demonstrated which design variables are unique to electric and hybrid electric aircraft and how the sizing and performance process of the powertrain components can be executed.
 Historical and recent electric and hybrid electric aircraft system studies will be reviewed, and standard reporting parameters will be recommended.

-- Identify types of electric and hybrid aircraft and current projects
+- Identify types of electric and hybrid aircraft configurations

 - Perform the preliminary sizing process of an electric or hybrid electric aircraft based on top-level aircraft requirements